gabeg805/Extensible-Login-Manager/README.md

     - Focus password entry

     - find a better way to get open tty ports and all user accounts on comp

+    - Print to stdout/stderr by default, and log to a file on request